eneliviu/LovePlanningCLI/README.md

 The main purpose of this project is to build an interactive command line application utilizing the Python programming language.

 The result of the project is the ***LovinPlans*** command line interface (CLI) application that allows the user to dynamically create and edit a simple TODO list, and to follow-up the tasks as they are being executed.

 ***LovinPlans*** is a user-friendly CLI app that demonstrates how to create, edit, and track tasks effortlessly with the purpose to help the users to stay focused and productive.
 Nevertheless, the app is not a fully developed product, but rather a proof of acquired Python programming skills compatible to the Milestone Project 3 requirements.

+### Target audience
+Theoretically, the the ***LovinPlans*** app is designed to cater to a diverse range of users seeking a simple yet powerful task management solution.
+These user stories helped shape the functionality and usability of our CLI application, ensuring it meets the needs of its users effectively.

+The target audience for the app includes tech-savvy, goal-oriented, and organized individuals who prioritize personal productivity.
+Furthermore, the app is designed to be inclusive, aiming to accommodate users from diverse geographic regions, cultures, and backgrounds worldwide.

 ## Application development
 This Python CLI application has been developed iteratively, following basic Agile development principles.